csokmen/learn-angular/README.md

 *   **Event Binding `( )`:** Binds a user event (like a click or keystroke) to a method in your component.

 Commit: https://github.com/csokmen/learn-angular/commit/2707d9483eff62e749b95c4957264b273bd43997

+## 3. Directives

+Directives are instructions in the DOM.
+They allow you to dynamically add, remove, or manipulate DOM elements.

+*   **`*ngIf`:** A structural directive that conditionally adds or removes an element from the DOM.
+*   **`*ngFor`:** A structural directive that repeats a template for each item in a collection.